ShimantoRahman/empulse/docs/guide/user_defined_value_metric.rst

     \gamma &= \frac{b_0 + f}{(CLV - d)} \\

-To compute :math:`h(\gamma)`, we need to compute the PDF of :math:`\gamma`, which can be done through the :func:`scipy.stats.beta.pdf` function.
+To compute :math:`h(\gamma)`, we need to compute the PDF of :math:`\gamma`, which can be done through the :meth:`scipy.stats.beta.pdf` function.

 To compute :math:`\Delta \gamma`, we need to compute the step size of :math:`\gamma`.
 Assume two consecutive values of :math:`\gamma` are :math:`\gamma_0` and :math:`\gamma_1`.